minetest-mods/lavastuff/README.md

 # lavastuff
-This mod adds a full set of lava armor, a sword, and a block.
-I am planning on adding more tools and nodes.
+This mod adds a full set of lava armor, a lava sword, axe, and shovel. and a lava block, slab, and stair.